browserify/browserify/README.markdown

 Options:
   --outfile, -o  Write the browserify bundle to this file.
                  If unspecified, browserify prints to stdout.
   --require, -r  A module name or file to bundle.require()
                  Optionally use a colon separator to set the target.
   --entry, -e    An entry point of your app
   --ignore, -i   Ignore a file
   --alias, -a    Register an alias with a colon separator: "to:from"
                  Example: --alias 'jquery:jquery-browserify'
   --cache, -c    Turn on caching at $HOME/.config/browserling/cache.json or use
                  a file for caching.
                                                                  [default: true]
-  --debug, -d    Switch on debugging mode with //@ sourceURL=...s.     [boolean] --plugin, -p   Use a plugin.
-Use a colon separator to specify additional
-                 plugin arguments as a JSON string.
-                 Example: --plugin 'fileify:["files","."]'
-  --prelude      Include the code that defines require() in this bundle.
+  --debug, -d    Switch on debugging mode with //@ sourceURL=...s.     [boolean] --prelude      Include the code that defines require() in this bundle.
                                                       [boolean]  [default: true]
   --watch, -w    Watch for changes.
 The script will stay open and write updates
                  to the output every time any of the bundled files change.
                  This option only works in tandem with -o.
   --verbose, -v  Write out how many bytes were written in -o mode.
 This is
                  especially useful with --watch.
   --help, -h     Show this message

 ````